kjetillll/docker-alpine-apache-perl-fcgi/README.md

 Increase 10 to 1000 and you'll see that FCGI is faster than CGI.
-Especially when you have initialization (like connecting to a database) which will not be repeated (as much) for FCGI as for CGI which inits every request..
+Especially when you have initialization (like connecting to a database) which will not be repeated much for FCGI as with CGI.